 “I have been trying to get the courage to become a travel nurse my whole life,” said Shuler.
 “Finally taking the leap to travel nursing has been a wonderful experience for me and my family.”
 Shuler, 55, has been working in a prestigious children's hospital in Washington, D.C. for several months and travels with her daughter.
 Although apprehensive at first about the career move, Shuler now has plans to be a travel nurse long-term with American Traveler and referred two of her friends to the program who are currently on assignments.

-American Traveler travel nurse company offers incomparable pay and benefits, including free housing in fully furnished apartments, free dental and medical insurance, licensure reimbursement, travel allowances and many other incentives.
+American Traveler travel nurse company offers incomparable pay and benefits, including free housing in fully furnished apartments, group dental and medical insurance, licensure reimbursement, travel allowances and many other incentives.
 American Traveler travel nurses can also travel with a spouse, children and pets, ensuring greater mobility.

 While an industry-wide nursing shortage still plagues hospitals nationwide, American Traveler seeks to give experienced nursing professionals an alternative to quitting early or even retiring while their skills are still desperately in need.